-The principal structure must be at least 950mm above the reference plane at a point 30mm behind the plane C-C.
+The principal structure must be at least 935mm above the reference plane at a point 15mm behind the plane C-C and at least 950mm at a point 30mm behind the plane C-C.

-The secondary roll structure, which is not considered part of the survival cell, must be positioned symmetrically about the car centre plane with its front fixing axis 975mm forward of the plane C-C and 650mm above the reference plane.
+The secondary roll structure, which is not considered part of the survival cell, must be positioned symmetrically about the car centre plane with its front fixing axis 1000mm forward of the plane C-C and 650mm above the reference plane.
 The mounting faces for the rearward fixings must lie on a plane parallel to and 685mm above the reference plane.